Dosimeter badge services for medical, dental, and veterinary businesses

 Active dosimeters, on the other hand, measure instantaneous doses, provide a visual indication which can alert attention to possible exposure, and follow the variations of radiation exposure over time.
 These dosimeters - like an electronic personal dosimeter (EPD) - provide a real-time direct display of information about the measured dose for the individual wearing the device.
 Electronic dosimeters play a major role in active dosimetry.

 Radiation Detection Company is dedicated to your safety and the safety of all of your employees.
-We have 75 years of experience providing quality radiation dosimetry solutions to over 28,000 companies across the United States.
+We have 75 years of experience providing quality radiation dosimetry solutions to over 31,000 companies worldwide.

 To see which of RDC’s radiation safety products are right for your department or organization, please visit our Solutions page to view our full suite of offerings.
 We offer a wide range of affordable and comprehensive solutions to fit the needs of both large and small organizations.